-It takes a 90-minute helicopter flight or a 24-hour boat ride to get to the Perdido platform — named after the Spanish word for “lost”.
-And it takes a workforce of approximately 170 people to keep Perdido up and running.
-They work 12-hour shifts for 14 days followed by 14 days off back on land.
+It takes a 90-minute helicopter flight or a 24-hour boat ride to reach Perdido.
+The people who keep Perdido operating safely around the clock work 12-hour shifts for 14 days, followed by 14 days of shore leave.

-They live on the platform, which has its own water treatment system, restaurant, recreation room and fitness room.
-Staff cabins have TV, telephones and Internet access.
+They live on the platform, which has its own water treatment system, restaurant, recreation and fitness rooms.
+Staff cabins have TV, telephones and internet access.

-Perdido’s helipad accommodates two helicopters carrying up to 22 passengers each, more than double the capacity of helicopters typically used in the Gulf.
-That makes it possible to evacuate workers faster ahead of a hurricane.
+Perdido’s helipad accommodates two helicopters carrying up to 22 passengers each, more than double the capacity of helicopters typically used in the Gulf of Mexico.
+That makes it possible to evacuate workers faster if a hurricane approaches.